 Despite such rampant racism among federal troops, African Americans overwhelmingly sided with the Union — indeed, the Native Guards proved their true colors during a federal occupation.
 When Union forces threatened to overrun New Orleans in the spring of 1862, black troops volunteered to remain behind.
 They ended up greeting soldiers in blue with jubilation and switching sides effortlessly.

 From the earliest days of the war, federal military units employing blacks were organized in South Carolina and Louisiana to capture the runaways and harness their loyalty.
 Thousands of African Americans were willing to take up arms against the Confederacy.
 The flood of black volunteers northward from the Confederate states increased dramatically with the Emancipation Proclamation in January 1863.
 It was a time of tremendous rejoicing for slaves trapped behind Confederate lines.
 Most thought of New Year’s Day with sadness, as it was the time when sales were organized and families separated, nicknamed “Heartbreak Day.”
-But after 1863 the majority of African Americans would celebrate instead of dread this date.
+But after 1863, the majority of African Americans would celebrate instead of dreading this date.

-Despite Confederate efforts to stem the tide, the Federals were able to drain plantations of precious manpower and, even more boldly, allow former slaves to return to these plantations as enemy soldiers — an alarming prospect for most planter households.
+Despite Confederate efforts to stem the tide, the Federals could drain plantations of precious manpower and, even more boldly, allow former slaves to return to these plantations as enemy soldiers — an alarming prospect for most planter households.
 As one former slave soldier reported when he went to see his mistress after the Battle of Nashville, she upbraided him, reminding him of how she nursed him when he was sick, and “‘now, you are fighting me!’
 I said, ‘No’m, I ain’t fighting you, I’m fighting to get free.'”

-Slave women and families, left behind by fathers and husbands, could be thrown into precarious situations when planters discovered “treason” and vented their anger on family members who remained in slavery.
+Slave women and families left behind by fathers and husbands could be thrown into precarious situations when planters discovered “treason” and vented their anger on family members who remained in slavery.
 One wife left behind in Missouri confided: “They are treating me worse and worse every day.
 Our child cries for you.
-Send me some money as soon as you can for me and my child are almost naked.”
+Send me some money as soon as you can, for my child and me are almost naked.”
 A white commander of a black regiment complained that planters forbade wives and children to see these black men in blue and prevented all communication, especially the flow of wages back to the plantation home.
 Some African American soldiers, driven to desperation by such treatment, risked all to return and retrieve families, such as Spottswood Rice, who plotted from his hospital bed to rescue his children: “Be assured that I will have you if it cost me my life.”
-One Kentucky woman spirited her several children away, only to be halted on the road by her master’s son-in-law, “who told me that if I did not go back with him he would shoot me.
+One Kentucky woman spirited her several children away, only to be halted on the road by her master’s son-in-law, “who told me that if I did not go back with him, he would shoot me.
 He drew a pistol on me as he made this threat.
 I could offer no resistance as he constantly kept the pistol pointed at me.”
-Forcing her to return to slavery at gunpoint, the man kept her seven-year-old as hostage to ensure that she wouldn’t run away again.
+Forcing her to return to slavery at gunpoint, the man kept her seven-year-old hostage to ensure that she wouldn’t run away again.

 When the war broke out in 1861, the North placed its faith in moral superiority and material advantage.
 The Union was a powerful image, and Lincoln used his “house” metaphor, hoping to keep the national family together.
 The Union wanted to impress upon its sibling rival that it possessed more improved farmland than the South and more soldiers in its growing population than did the Confederacy.
 Southern superiority in exports, almost exclusively cotton, could be abolished with the blockade.
-The North had over 125,000 industrial firms and the South had less than 20,000.
+The North had over 125,000 industrial firms, and the South had less than 20,000.
 New York State alone manufactured four times the value of manufactured products as did the entire Confederacy.
 One county in Connecticut manufactured more firearms than all the southern states combined.

 The North had more and better ports, superior canals, and generally better transportation.
 Although the United States boasted one of the largest railroad networks in the world, less than one-third of its tracks were in the southern states — and 96% of American trains were manufactured in the North.
 Southern shipbuilding was considerably inferior to the size and scope of northern naval capabilities.
 Financial centers, especially sophisticated trade in bonds, were concentrated along the northeastern seaboard.
 Southern farmers were less commercially acclimated than the New England, Middle Atlantic, and Old Northwest homesteaders, with closer ties to eastern markets, fed by flatboat and steamer trade.

 At the same time, most white southern volunteers had been trained in local militias and were better equipped to forage from their hunting expertise.
-Further, the Confederacy declared its independence, which meant it could conduct a defensive war against Yankee invaders, a far simpler tactic than the conquest required for Union victory.
+Further, the Confederacy declared its independence, which meant it could conduct a defensive war against Yankee invaders, a far more straightforward tactic than the conquest required for Union victory.
 The numbers were reputedly against Confederate victory, but the spirit was strong, and the North had not anticipated just how entrenched and determined Confederate rebels had become.